AndyRBhat/WizardGameApp/README.md

 ```
 ## 🚀 How to Run Locally

-Because this project uses WebAssembly, browsers will block it if you try to open `index.html` directly from your file explorer due to **CORS (Cross-Origin Resource Sharing)** policies.
+Because this project uses WebAssembly, browsers will block it if you try to open `index.html` directly from your file explorer due to some policies.
 You must run a local server to play it.

 ### Option 1: Using Visual Studio Code (Recommended)
 This is the easiest method if you are using VS Code.